jermwatt/various_install_scripts/README.md

 Various bash install scripts

-- install_docker_ubuntu_1404.txt - install Docker on Ubuntu 1404.
+1. install_docker_ubuntu_1404.txt - install Docker on Ubuntu 1404.
 Run by typing:

 bash install_docker_ubuntu_1404.txt

+in the directory in which the text file is placed.

-- install_docker_ubuntu_1604.txt - install Docker on Ubuntu 1604.
+2. install_docker_ubuntu_1604.txt - install Docker on Ubuntu 1604.
 Run by typing:

 bash install_docker_ubuntu_1604.txt

+in the directory in which the text file is placed.